kleimerTU/HumanCentricLayouts/README.md

 # GRAINS: Generative Recursive Autoencoders for INdoor Scenes

+**Note:** The SUNCG data as well as some of the data created during the preprocessing in Matlab have not been added to the repository for now due to file size.
+These are not necessary for training and 2d-reconstruction of the generated scenes.
+The rest of this readme is taken dicrectly from thr GRAINS repository.

 This is the code for our paper "GRAINS: Generative Recursive Autoencoders for INdoor Scenes".<br/>
 Project webpage [here](https://manyili12345.github.io/Publication/2018/GRAINS/index.html).